BentoBoxWorld/Converter/README.md

 6. Place the **BSkyBlock** addon, the **Warps** addon and the **a2b** addon into the BentoBox addons folder.
 7. Restart the server, again with the **--forceUpgrade** option.
 8. Once the server is loaded and you see the BentoBox logo, start conversion in the console by entering: **bsb convert**.
 9. After the conversion is complete, stop the server.
+VERY IMPORTANT.
+STOP THE SERVER!
+DO NOT RELOAD!!!
+This will register the correct world generator.
 10. Edit the BSkyBlock config.yml as you see fit in the settings.
 11. Edit spigot.yml and return **timeout-time:** to something small, like 60.
 12. (Optional) Remove the a2b addon and the default BSkyBlock world folders that were created.